javiercejudo/modelico/docs/recipes/runtime_type_for_subclasses.md

 detailed schema that would not be easy to write by hand.

 _Note: definitions are sequentially named to avoid collisions.
-In the example below, the definition number have gaps because some of them got reserved in case of circular reference of other entities, but were dropped eventually.
-Subschemas with less than two keys are always inlined._
+In the example below, the definition numbers have gaps because some of them got reserved in case they'd be reused.
+Short sub-schemas (less than 2 keys and not arrays) are always inlined._

 ```js
 M.getSchema(_(Geometer))